All Products

 • This variable is required. {key} can contain only lowercase letters, digits, and hyphens (-).

-• If the aliyun_logs_{key}_logstore variable is not configured, a Logstore named {key} is created to store the collected log data.
+• If the specified aliyun_logs_{key}_logstore does not exist, a logstore named {key} is created.

-• To collect the stdout of the container, set the value to stdout.
+• To collect the stdout of a container, set the value to stdout.
 You can also set the value to a path inside the container to collect the log files.

 • - name: aliyun_logs_catalina